medmondson44/dune/README.md

 Hint: Look for an event that fires when a honey file is accessed.
 3. What was the C2 IP address?
 4. What was the name of the downloaded payload?
+5. Were any commands run to perform situational awareness of the environment and if so, what were they?